Songmu/horenso/README.md

 ## Description

 Command wrapper for reporting the result.
-It is useful cron jobs.
+It is useful for cron jobs.

 ## Installation